Unione radiofonica italiana: Establishment

-Negotiations lasted more than a year, but Minister of Post Giovanni Antonio Colonna di Cesarò seemed to want to give the licence to Ranieri.
+Negotiations lasted more than a year, but the Minister of Post Giovanni Antonio Colonna di Cesarò seemed to want to give the licence to Ranieri.

 However, at the beginning of 1924, Di Cesarò resigned from the government and he was replaced by Costanzo Ciano, who preferred Marconi.

-Ranieri succeed to achieve a technical test.
+Ranieri succeeded to achieve a technical test.
 On 20 March 1924, Radiofono installed a test station in the Centocelle district of Rome, but it failed to broadcast a speech of Benito Mussolini in the Costanzi theater on the next 23 March probably due to electric interferences.

 On 3 June 1924, Minister of Communications Costanzo Ciano addressed a letter to the companies who requested the licence, inviting them to find an agreement.

-A compromise was reached with the formation of a united company, without however the joining of Radio Araldo which did not have enough capital in order to take part to it.
+A compromise was reached with the formation of a united company, without however the joining of Radio Araldo which did not have enough capital in order to take part in it.
 On 27 August 1924, the URI was founded by Radiofono and SIRAC through the subscription of a share capital of 1,400,000 lire (82.9% of Radiofono e 17.1% of SIRAC).
 Enrico Marches from FIAT was appointed as president, while Luigi Solari, close to Guglielmo Marconi, as deputy president.